PINTO0309/TensorflowLite-UNet/README.md

-# TensorflowLite-UNet
+# Tensorflow Lite-UNet
 Implementation of UNet by Tensorflow Lite.
+Semantic segmentation without using GPU with RaspberryPi.

 ============================================================================================
 [October 18, 2018]